vrurg/raku-AttrX-Mooish/docs/md/AttrX/Mooish.md

 The only exception takes place if `clearer` parameter is used and `clear-<attribute>` method is called.
 In this case the attribute state is reverted back to uninitialized state and `Proxy` is getting installed again – until the next read/write operation.

-`filter` and `trigger` are exceptional here because they require permanent monitoring of attribute operations making it effectively impossible to drop `Proxy`.
-For this reason use of these parameters must be very carefully considered and highly discouraged for any code where performance is of the high precedence.
+`filter` and `trigger` are special with this respect because they require permanent monitoring of attribute operations making it effectively impossible to strip off `Proxy` from attribute's value.
+For this reason use of these parameters must be very carefully considered.
+One is highly discouraged from using them for any code where performance is important.

 Multi-threading
 ---------------

-Attribute build and clearing are mutually thread-safe operations.
-But reading and assigning are not.
-While it is safe to try several simultaneous `clear` invocations for an attribute, trying to read/assign at the same time would likely result in undesired consequences.
+This module provides partial thread-safety and must be used with care with this respect.
+This means that the following conditions are guaranteed:

+  * build operations are safe among themselves

+  * clear operations are safe among themselves

+  * anything else, including mix of build/clear operations, is unsafe

+Consider it the way we normally consider working with an attribute in a concurrent environment, where reads and writes must be mutually protected to ensure data safety.

 Predicates are considered *read* operations and as such are not protected either.
 Think of testing a non-mooified attribute for definedness, for example.

 CAVEATS
 =======

-  * Due to the magical nature of attribute behaviour conflicts with other traits are possible.
-None is known to the author yet.
+  * Due to the "magical" nature of attribute behaviour conflicts with other traits are possible.
+In particular, mixing up with `is built` trait is not recommended.

   * Use of `Proxy` as the container may have unexpected side effects in some use cases like passing it as a parameter.
 Multiple calls of `Proxy`'s `FETCH` are possible, for example.
 While generally harmless this may result in performance issues of affected application.
 To workaround the problem attribute value can be temporarily assigned into a variable.